ArchanaKalathiya/C-Programming/Algorithms/README.md

 #### Time complexity
 O (N*W). where 'N' is the number of weight elements and 'W' is the capacity of the knapsack.
 ## Kruskal's Algorithm
+- Kruskal’s Algorithm is a famous greedy algorithm.
+- It is used for finding the Minimum Spanning Tree (MST) of a given graph.
+- To apply Kruskal’s algorithm, the given graph must be weighted, connected and undirected. [no cycles]

+#### Algorithm
+1. Sort all the edges from low weight to high weight.
+2. Take the edge with the lowest weight and use it to connect the vertices of graph.
+3. If adding an edge creates a cycle, then reject that edge and go for the next least weight edge
+4. Keep adding edges until all the vertices are connected and a Minimum Spanning Tree (MST) is obtained.

+#### Time Complexity
+Kruskal's algorithm's time complexity is O(E log V), V being the number of vertices.
 ## Prim's Algorithm
+-   Prim's algorithm is a minimum spanning tree algorithm that takes a graph as input and finds the subset of the edges of that graph which form a tree that includes every vertex
+-   It has the minimum sum of weights among all the trees that can be formed from the graph
+-   It falls under a class of algorithms called greedy algorithms that find the local optimum in the hopes of finding a global optimum.
+We start from one vertex and keep adding edges with the lowest weight until we reach our goal.
+#### Algorithm
+1. Initialize the minimum spanning tree with a vertex chosen at random.
+2. Find all the edges that connect the tree to new vertices, find the minimum and add it to the tree
+3. Keep repeating step 2 until we get a minimum spanning tree

+#### Time Complxity
+The time complexity of the Prim's Algorithm is O ( ( V + E ) l o g V ) because each vertex is inserted in the priority queue only once and insertion in priority queue take logarithmic time.
 ## Warshall's Algorithm

 ### Topological Sorting